AD Lookup Control with Perl and JS - Day 1

 perl -MCPAN -e "install Bundle::Net::LDAP"

-This will download, compile and install the module.
-The first time I ran the command it failed because my proxy at work was blocking me, so time for the trusty 3G connection.
+This would download, compile, and install everything.
+The first time I ran the command, it failed—my proxy at work was blocking me.
+Time to switch to my trusty 3G connection.

 "C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat"

-Right, attempt number 3.
-This failed due to missing dependencies, you’d think when it comes up and asks you
+Right—attempt number three.
+This failed due to missing dependencies.
+You’d think when it asked:

 ==> Auto-install the 1 optional module(s) from CPAN? [n]

-for said dependency it would do that when you say yes?
+it would actually do that if I said yes.
 Doesn’t seem so.
-It seems it is just a test to how many times you will run the tool.
+It appears to be just testing how many times I’d run the tool.

-This still complained about issues, so I run each one again (ignoring errors - ignorance is bliss) and when prompted I choose the default of no, and somehow even with errors (I think they are errors, maybe I just not used to reading these message) there in C:\Perl\site\lib\ appeared a NET folder with an LDAP.pm file in it!
+It still complained about issues, so I ran each one again—ignoring errors (ignorance is bliss).
+When prompted, I chose the default “no.” Somehow, even with errors (or maybe I’m just not used to reading these messages), a NET folder with an LDAP.pm file appeared in C:\Perl\site\lib!

-The first thing I need to provide to NET::LDAP is my domain controller, which I don’t know so instead of logging a call with IT and waiting for a response I decided to figure it out myself.
-Thankfully I found a page on Microsoft’s site detailing How Domain Controllers are located in Windows which included directions on troubleshooting problems.
-One of those was manually testing with the command line
+First, I needed to provide NET::LDAP with my domain controller, which I didn’t know.
+Instead of logging a call with IT, I decided to figure it out myself.
+Thankfully, I found a page on Microsoft’s site detailing How Domain Controllers Are Located in Windows, including troubleshooting steps.
+One method was to manually test via the command line:

-The first part of building my lookup control was to be able to query AD for all users and just list it back.
-I defined a user as someone with a surname greater than zero and with a username, if you had those you are a user and not a machine or system account (yes, SkyNet I’m looking for you).
+The first part of building my lookup control was querying Active Directory for all users and listing them back.
+I defined a user as someone with a non-empty surname and a username—no machines or system accounts (yes, SkyNet, I’m looking at you).

 #!/usr/bin/perl